geopti/mjlab-1/docs_web/source/overview/faq.rst

 .. attention::

     **Reminder**: mjlab is in **beta**.
-Breaking changes and missing features are expected — feedback and contributions are welcome!
+Breaking changes and missing features are expected; feedback and contributions are welcome!